fruafr/ansible-fruafr-routeros/fruafr/routeros/README.md

 It is NOT officially supported by Mikrotik.
 Use it at your own risk.

+Does not support answers to prompt questions due to limitation in [community.routeros/issues/42](https://github.com/ansible-collections/community.routeros/issues/42)

 ## Introduction
 [Mikrotik](https://mikrotik.com/aboutus) is a Latvian company developing routers, switches and ISP systems.